Partnering with the people of Vanuatu in education and health to explore, build and sustain a future of their own choosing.International

 • Facilitating kindergarten teacher training and development for remote and outer island kindergartens in Vanuatu.

-• "HELP GIVE A VILLAGE A FUTURE" - A secondary school fee subsidy scheme (2012 - 16) and academic and hardship scholarships (2017 onwards) for students from the Maskelyne Islands, southeast Malekula, Vanuatu.
+• "HELP GIVE A VILLAGE A FUTURE" - A secondary school academic and hardship scholarship scheme for students from the Maskelyne Islands, southeast Malekula, Vanuatu.

 • Providing materials and resources for the development of schools, kindergartens and health facilities eg. solar power equipment, building materials, tools, dental equipment, educational resources.